Room Addition Services in Fresno & Clovis

 You have decided you need more space and would like to build an addition on your home.
 Where do you start?

-If you are considering an addition you may want to know what to expect and where to begin.
-Our clients have found that making a list will help you prioritize your must-have items.
-This will allow you to communicate your wants and needs with your architect and contractor.
+If you are considering an addition, you may want to know what to expect and where to begin.
+The clients of J & J Quality Construction have found that making a list helps to prioritize any must-have items for their home additions.
+Making a list for your own project will allow you to more clearly communicate your wants and needs with your architect and contractor.

 Secure Funding – Most homeowners cannot pay for full additions in cash.
 Many homeowners obtain a home equity loan, second mortgage, or line of credit.
 Homeowners commonly underestimate remodeling costs.
 Home additions without mechanical work typically cost $100—$130 per square foot.
 Extensive home additions in high-price areas or with extravagant materials will cost more.